 Amy has been recognized by the legal industry and business community for her contributions, including:

 Amy is also an active member of the American Bar Association Antitrust Section.
-She was a Faculty Speaker on two panels for the 2018 and 2016 ABA International Cartel Workshop, a Faculty Speaker at the 2018, 2017, 2016 and 2015 ABA Antitrust Section Spring Meeting, and was on the Steering Committee and a speaker at the 2014 ABA International Cartel Workshop.
+She was Vice Chair of the 2020 ABA Antitrust Section 13th International Cartel Workshop, while also serving as Moderator for a panel demonstration on taking a criminal antitrust case to trial.
+The International Cartel Workshop is recognized globally as the premier international cartel conference with top competition and antitrust regulators and practitioners attending from around the world.
+Amy also was a Faculty Speaker on two panels for the 2018 (Paris) and 2016 (Tokyo) ABA International Cartel Workshop, a Faculty Speaker at the 2018, 2017, 2016 and 2015 ABA Antitrust Section Spring Meeting, and was on the Steering Committee and a speaker at the 2014 ABA International Cartel Workshop.
 She also spoke at the Clayton Act 100th Anniversary Symposium.
 She is a member of the ABA Antitrust Section Council, the former Co-Chair of the ABA Antitrust Section Operations Committee (2015-2018), and the former Chair of the ABA Antitrust Section Civil Practice and Procedure Committee (2012-2015).
 She also served as Chair of the Chicago Bar Association’s Antitrust Law Committee (2007-2008).

 While earning her law degree at the University of Chicago Law School, Amy won the University of Chicago Hinton Moot Court Competition before Justice Antonin Scalia of the U.S. Supreme Court.
 As an undergraduate, she earned departmental honors for her research thesis on The Teratogenic Effects of Alcohol Upon Raticus Albinicus Norwegicus.